Fields of Study: Social Sciences, Humanities

 - UCEAP Course Catalog: See a list of courses UC students have taken on this program.

 - Campus Credit Abroad: Learn the types of credit (major, minor, general education, elective) students from your campus received at this location.
 There are currently no listings for this program in the database.

-Classes are hosted by the University of Buenos Aires and taught by local professors of Asian Studies.
-You’ll be in class exclusively with UC students and can expect a teaching style that combines theory and practice.
-All courses involve active participation and include related activities outside of the classroom.
-The university language center, InSitu, additionally hosts and organizes activities to ensure you experience all the cultural riches of the capital.
+Classes are hosted by the University of Buenos Aires and taught by local professors of the School of Social Sciences, with training in history, economics, sociology, and ethnic studies, who do research and teach about Asian Studies.
+You’ll be in class with UC and UBA students and can expect a teaching style that combines theory and practice.
+All courses involve active participation and related activities outside of the classroom, including guided visits to Argentina's Immigration Museum, the China-Argentina and Korea-Argentina Chambers of Commerce, Buenos Aires' Chinatown, and cultural landmarks.
+The Expanish Study Abroad Center, where you take your Spanish language class, additionally hosts and organizes activities to ensure you experience all the cultural riches of the capital.

 You will earn direct UC credit and grades for all coursework.
-Grades are typically available by mid- to late January.
+Grades are typically available by late January.